Wraquel/challenge/README.md

 This is a challenge using mocked API.
+Acess deploy in  =>  https://tasklistchallenge.netlify.app/.

 To acess the tasks please follow the instructions below:

 API Details